THE HISTORY OF THE WAR MEMORIAL

 ROTHLEY'S SOLDIER DEAD

-In brilliant sunshine and before a very large of residents of Rothley and surrounding villages the handsome memorial to the thirty four fallen heroes of Rothley was unveiled and dedicated on Sunday afternoon.
+In brilliant sunshine and before a very large gathering of residents of Rothley and surrounding villages the handsome memorial to the thirty four fallen heroes of Rothley was unveiled and dedicated on Sunday afternoon.

 Rothley's tribute to her dead with those who served in the Great War takes the form of a sports ground (which though not formally opened has been in use for some time) and a granite obelisk.